 This Company In Brief

-"....been in the manufacturing industry for over 50 years and has continued to remain a family owned and operated business committed to making quality products.
-We started out supplying electronic and mechanical hardware to the aerospace industry and US military.
-We continued to build on that knowledge and expanded into the decorative hardware business in 1988 and into the decorative plumbing industry in 1999...."
+… been in the manufacturing industry for over 50 years and has continued to remain a family-owned and operated business committed to making quality products.
+We started out supplying electronic and mechanical hardware to the aerospace industry and the US military.
+We continued to build on that knowledge and expanded into the decorative hardware business in 1988 and into the decorative plumbing industry in 1999…"

-The impression left by a less than careful parsing of the paragraph, and one that may be intended, is that Giagni manufactures faucets.
+The impression left by a less than careful parsing of the paragraph is that Giagni manufactures faucets.
 It doesn't.
 It could.
-Giagni-owned Secs, Inc. manufactures precision machined automotive parts, and these are precisely the machines and skills required to manufacture faucets.
+Giagni-owned Secs, Inc. manufactures precision machined automotive parts, and these are precisely the machines and skills required to manufacture faucets – but it doesn't.

-But, Giagni has chosen not to manufacture the faucets it sells, but to import them from Asian factories, most in China, but some in South Korea and Taiwan.
+Giagni imports the faucets it sells from Asian factories, most in China but some in South Korea and Taiwan.
 In fact, the family's primary business, despite its long history in manufacturing, is the importation and distribution of manufactured goods from Asia.

 The import business is spread over several different but interrelated entities.
-Giagni Enterprises, LLC imports decorative plumbing such as faucets, sinks, tubs, showers and accessories.
-So does SVG Enterprises, LLC, also owned by the Giagnis and located at the save address.
+Giagni Enterprises, LLC imports decorative plumbing such as faucets, sinks, tubs, showers, and accessories.
+So does SVG Enterprises, LLC, also owned by the Giagni and located at the same address.
 Whether the decorative fixture business is conducted as Giagni Enterprises or SVG Enterprises seems fairly arbitrary.
-The Giagni's conduct business under both names interchangeably, and often refer to the business as SVG/Giagni Enterprises.
+The Giagnis conduct business under both names interchangeably and often refer to the business as SVG/Giagni Enterprise

 Promptus Electronic Hardware, Inc. (PEH), again, at the same address, imports and sells specialty hardware for electronics, and bills itself as "...nation's leading supplier of electronic hardware, including standoffs, spacers, specialty screws, fasteners and handles for electronic, medical, automotive and aerospace applications."

-The Giagnis has been importing Asian faucets since 1999, which makes the enterprise one of the older, more established of the Asia-Marketeers.
-But, like many other Asia-Marketeers, Giagni is somewhat shy about the origins of its faucets.
-Neither the word "China" nor the word "Asia" appears anywhere on its web site or in its catalog.
+The Giagnis have been importing Asian faucets since 1999, which makes the enterprise one of the older, more established of the Asia-Marketeers.
+But, like many other companies that import from China and other parts of Asia, Giagni is somewhat shy about the origins of its faucets.
+Neither the word "China" nor the word "Asia" appears anywhere on its website or in its catalog.

 The company changes suppliers with some frequency, so it is not always possible to know where Giagni faucets are manufactured at any point in time.
 Known to have supplied Giagni faucets in the past are: